DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ## Running symfinder

-Reproducing the pre-generated visualizations is done by executing symfinder before VariCity.
+Reproducing the pre-generated visualizations is done by executing symfinder before VariMetrics.
 All scripts used in this section are located in the artifact's root directory.

 ### Reusing the existing Docker images